StenTheTank/Group6TurnoverData/README.md

 WHERE Aruandeaasta = ?
 ORDER BY Jaotatud_myygitulu DESC LIMIT 10
 ```
-For creating conversion coefficient to compare annual report turnovers with tax autohority turnovers as turnover creation metodology is different.
-Tax autohority turnover data is refresed quarterly 10-days after end of quarter, but annual report turnover data is refreshed yearly with 6-months publication delay.
-Therefore there is interest to get more up to date data, but as methodologies differ then it is hard to compare datas.
-Our solution is precalculated coeficient based on last two annual reports (currently 2022-2023 data).
-This coeficient also hints how much company turnover is related with buying goods from other EU countries.
+For creating conversion coefficient to compare annual report turnovers with tax authority turnovers as turnover
+creation methodology is different.
+Tax authority turnover data is refreshed quarterly 10-days after end of quarter,
+but annual report turnover data is refreshed yearly with 6-months publication delay.
+Therefor there is interest to
+get more up-to-date data, but as methodologies differ then it is hard to compare datas.
+Our solution is precalculated coefficient based on last two annual reports (currently 2022-2023 data).
+This coefficient also hints how much company turnover is related with buying goods from other EU countries.
 ```sql
 SELECT c.Nimi, c.Registrikood, SUM(emta_käive) / SUM(Jaotatud_myygitulu) as konversioonikoefitsent
 FROM faktitabel f